-- allow beneficiaries to exchange existing long-term care insurance policies or add necessary riders, in order for those policies to meet federal standards for partnership policies.
-The exchange of policies and addition of riders is allowed unless the policy is already paying benefits on the date the policy is exchanged or the rider is added; - exempt assets designated as protected from asset transfer penalties; and - specify inflation protection requirements and eliminate provisions related to offering of an elimination period, meeting implementation requirements, provision of total asset protection policies, and minimum daily benefits.
+- allows beneficiaries to exchange existing long-term care insurance policies or add necessary riders, in order for those policies to meet federal standards for partnership policies.
+The exchange of policies and addition of riders is allowed unless the policy is already paying benefits on the date the policy is exchanged or the rider is added; - exempts assets designated as protected from asset transfer penalties; and - specifies inflation protection requirements and eliminate provisions related to offering of an elimination period, meeting implementation requirements, provision of total asset protection policies, and minimum daily benefits.

-[Secs.
-2 to 22 (amendments to Minn.
+[Minn.
 Stat. ch.
-62S), 28; § 256B.0571; and sec.
-36 (uncodified law)]
+62S, and Sec.
+256B.0571]